 On behalf of the Center for Business & Economic Research at Valdosta State University's Langdale College of Business Administration, greetings and welcome to the Georgia Regional Economic Analysis Project.
-Using the interactive regional economic tools of analysis at your disposal on this website, we invite you to conduct your own research to examine and assess changing economic conditions and trends of your county or region of interest.
+Using the interactive regional economic tools of analysis at your disposal on this website, we invite you to conduct your own research to examine and assess changing economic conditions and trends of counties or regions within Georgia.

-This website features data and regional economic tools of analysis covering the 159 Georgia counties and Georgia's 15 metropolitan statistical areas (MSAs).
-To further enhance the investigation of the Georgia economy in a regional context, it also exclusively compiles the data and introduces tools of analysis for conducting research relating to Georgia's 12 State Service Delivery Regions.
+GA-REAP features data and regional economic tools of analysis that apply to the 159 Georgia counties and Georgia's 15 metropolitan statistical areas (MSAs).
+To further enhance the investigation of the Georgia economy in a regional policy and planning context, these website resources additionally assemble the data and introduce tools of analysis for conducting research on Georgia's 12 Custom Regions.

 Established by the Georgia General Assembly in 1998, the 12 Service Delivery Regions were created to foster and support regional collaboration in community and sustainable economic development; and to bring state resources closer to the people in a more timely, coordinated and cost-effective way under the province of the Department of Community Affairs.